Manjeete/twillio-otp-with-nodejs/README.md

-# firebase-admin-nodejs-notification

-Send notification using firebase-admin and nodejs
+# send otp to phone using Twilio